-If there is a signature recipe in my family, it is definitely my Grandmother’s Homemade Manicotti made with homemade manicotti shells.
+If there is a signature recipe in my family, it is definitely my Grandmother’s Homemade Manicotti recipe made with homemade manicotti shells.
 One of the most popular recipes on The Brooklyn Mom, blog is my Authentic Italian Sunday Sauce.
 The comments I have received is, not only is it delicious. but that its the authenticity and it being an adapted original family recipe that people really relate and respond to.
 While my focus is generally on easy, healthier recipes, because of this I have started sharing some of the more traditional Italian recipes that I grew up on as well.
+I am so excited to share this family Manicotti Recipe with all of you

 This recipe for Traditional and Authentic Homemade Manicotti is much lighter than what you would typically get in most restaurants.
 I only use homemade manicotti shells and they are extremely thin.
 Use a 6-8″ pan to get the perfect size shells.
 Of course all manicotti recipes must have cheese, but all you need is about a tablespoon of this ricotta cheese mixture for each one.
 They shouldn’t be super dense or heavy.